TeaZea/SAS-Analysis_DividendGrowthRate/README.md

 ### TLDR;
 This is a basic data science project on proving true mean/median and calculating an accurate dividend growth rate.
 This is my first data science project; albeit with a relativly easy concept.
 I noticed that there were some individual stocks that were giving the impression that the porfolio was performing better than average.
 The analysis was conducted to determine if that was the case or not.

+This readme will speak to the experiences of of the project as well as give a little more insight at a micro-level in regards to the code.
+The PDF speaks to the actual analysis more.

 ---

 ### Setup